Home Compare FTNT vs GDDY

 Fortinet vs GoDaddy: Which Stock Looks Stronger in 2026?

-GoDaddy holds the cleaner structural position, with the lead spread across growth and valuation.
-Fortinet still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward Fortinet, which does not confirm the structural lead.
+GoDaddy holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+Fortinet still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+In the market, Fortinet carries the stronger setup — intact trend against GoDaddy's broken trend.
 That leaves a split case: the structural lead stays with GoDaddy, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.